Skip to Content

 SELECT * FROM Customers WHERE City = 'Raleigh' AND Status = 'Active';

-That is a very simple example of a query to a User Defined View that is effectively a combination of the view query and the view definition.
+That is a very simple example of a query to a user defined view that is effectively a combination of the view query and the view definition.
 It is possible to compose these queries in much more complex patterns.
 All SQL operations are allowed in both queries and are combined when appropriate.

-By default, the connector attempts to negotiate SSL/TLS by checking the server's certificate against the system's trusted certificate store.
+By default, the connector attempts to negotiate TLS with the server.
+The server certificate is validated against the default system trusted certificate store.
+You can override how the certificate gets validated using the SSLServerCert connection property.

-To specify another certificate, see the SSLServerCert
+To specify another certificate, see the SSLServerCert connection property.

 The advanced configurations properties are the various options that can be used to establish a connection.
 This section provides a complete list of the options you can configure.
 Click the links for further details.